Article

 Ed Sharron photo.

 Weather throughout the year can impact what kind of fall foliage season will unfold.
 Extreme storms can topple trees, or blow leaves off in fall.
-Prolonged drought and extreme heat stresses trees, and their leaves can shrivel and turn brown before having a chance to produce a colorful display.
-Conversely, excessive rainfall, especially during the weeks leading up to fall, can also stress trees and lead to a reduction in the pigments responsible for vibrant colors.
-Heavy rains promote the growth of fungi and diseases, and leach away nutrients in the soil, affecting a tree’s overall health and ability to produce colorful leaves come fall.
+Prolonged drought and extreme heat stresses trees.
+Their leaves can shrivel and turn brown before having a chance to produce a colorful display.
+Conversely, excessive rainfall, especially during the weeks leading up to fall, can also stress trees.
+This can lead to a reduction in the pigments responsible for vibrant colors.
+Heavy rains promote the growth of fungi and diseases, which leach away nutrients in the soil.
+With less soil nutrients, a tree’s overall health and ability to produce colorful leaves decreases.

-Native diverse forests can have longer and more brilliant fall colors as the varying species change colors over time, but a warming climate threatens this as well.
+Native diverse forests can have longer and more brilliant fall colors as the varying species change colors over time.
 For many native trees the onset of fall marks the end of the growing season, a critical time for forested ecosystems.
-Overall warmer fall temperatures can disrupt or delay the temperature cues trees use to start the dormancy process, and can lead to a later, shorter, and often less brilliant peak fall foliage season.
-Forest pests and pathogens spread more aggressively in warmer climates, and can devastate native tree populations.
+Warmer fall temperatures can disrupt or delay the temperature cues trees use to start the dormancy process.
+This can lead to a later, shorter, and often less brilliant peak fall foliage season.
+Additionally, forest pests and pathogens spread more aggressively in warmer climates and can devastate native tree populations.
 Invasive species take advantage of warmer falls more readily than most native ones, helping them crowd out native trees.
 Many invasive plants have earlier leaf emergence and/or later leaf drop than native plants and trees.
-Several nonnative woody species, like Japanese honeysuckle, buckthorn, and barberry already extend their autumn growing season by about an extra month when compared with natives, and warming falls are only making it longer.
+Several nonnative woody species already extend their autumn growing season by about an extra month when compared with natives.
+Warming falls are only making it longer.
+These offenders include the Japanese honeysuckle, buckthorn, and barberry.

 No, the spectacular foliage display we’ve enjoyed for generations should not be taken for granted.
 Actions preventing more severe warming are needed to help ensure future generations will also be able to experience this natural marvel.